-The hours after high school proms are notorious for kids getting into trouble with drinking, drugs, driving and sex.
+The hours after high school proms are notorious for kids getting into trouble.
 Learn how to throw your own after-prom party so you can supervise your kids while they have fun.

 Peer pressure runs high at events like an after-prom party.
 Even the best of teenagers can get confused or carried away, ending up in situations they’re not really ready for.

 One way to head these problems off at the pass is for parents to set up an after-prom party for the kids.
 This lets the kids get rowdy with some supervision.